Personal Injury: Defence

 - Representing defendants in claims where issues of potential exaggeration / malingering and fundamental dishonesty have arisen, in particular cases involving surveillance and contested expert evidence.

-- In a number of claims, acting on behalf of defendants alleged to be vicariously liable for incidents of historic sexual abuse.
+- In a number of claims, acting on behalf of defendant organisations alleged to be vicariously liable for incidents of historic sexual abuse.
 Catherine is experienced in advising on the issues that arise in such cases, in particular: limitation; vicarious liability; the challenges of addressing liability evidence in historic cases; evaluating medical evidence concerning the presence of significant psychiatric injury; and responding to substantial claims for future loss of earnings and pension.

 - Acting on behalf of defendants in cases involving claims of alleged psychiatric injury resulting from alleged stress at work, and claims brought under the Protection from Harassment Act 1997.